tmichell900/tswd-repository/final_project_TayMichell.md

 However, our journey has resolved for the better as we've realized the benefits of smart real estate investing.
 Additionally, we've learned valuable skills about how to renovate a house, particularly an older Pittsburgh house.
 We want to share our lessons with others, and that will be the center of the story-telling method.

 Next, critical to the method is to draw this audience in is to start big (national scale) and go small (Pittsburgh).
 Pittsburgh has drawn people from all over the country (whether college students or Army officers).
 By including national benchmarks, potential home-buyers can compare Pittsburgh to other places they've lived.
 For me, coming from Hawaii, the home values in Pittsburgh are fantastic and very appealing.
 However, if someone is coming from Oklahoma, home values in Pittsburgh may seem completely unreasonable.
 Additionally, the overview at each level starts with larger, more general ideas such as average home prices in certain areas and moves to more specific, detailed ideas such as the areas of a home that (if renovated) bring in the most value.
 This helps to establish initial housing trends before moving into renovation strategies (a concept the reader may not be as familiar with).

+Finally, the project will use Shorthand as a medium.
+I've seen a few example projects that use Shorthand, and I think the combination of visuals and texts will bring this particular story to life in the best way.